Latest modern slavery fight updates - FreedomUnited.org

 Child labor history goes back to the beginning of farming techniques.
 It was a fact that families needed extra hands for chores and children were asked to assist…

-But the real issue when looking at child labor history goes beyond children helping with their parents tasks related to survival and prosperity.
+But the real issue when looking at child labor is when that work is exploitative, harms children’s development and goes beyond children helping with their parents tasks related to survival and prosperity.
 Let’s first define child labor.
+Aaron Parr explores the topic in Borgen Magazine writing:

 Child labor is defined by the International Labor Organization (ILO) as work that deprives children of their childhood, their potential and their dignity.
 This deprivation is harmful to the child’s physical and mental development.
 Work considered “child labor” often interferes with a child’s schooling, requires them to leave school prematurely or requires them to combine school attendance with excessively long or heavy work.